rodolfodpk/takehome1/docs/K6_PERFORMANCE.md

 Comprehensive performance testing suite for the Real-Time API Metering & Aggregation Engine using K6.

 **Important:** K6 tests require Docker Compose.
 All k6 test commands (`make k6-test`, `make k6-warmup`, etc.) automatically handle Docker Compose setup, cleanup, and application startup.
+The observability stack (Prometheus + Grafana) is automatically started if not already running, allowing you to monitor test performance in real-time.
 Just run the command and everything is handled automatically.

 ## Overview